Lesson 5: Business rules

-You can review these triggers by selecting the Triggers page in the Zendesk administrator view (in the sidebar click the Admin icon () and then select Business Rules > Triggers).
+You can review these triggers by selecting the Triggers page in the Zendesk administrator view (in Admin Center > Objects and rules > Business rules > Triggers).

 Let's look at the Notify requester of received request trigger.
 This trigger sends an email message to the ticket requester when a new ticket is received by Zendesk Support.
 Here are the conditions: